heroescraft/Virtual_Hardware/README.txt

 	IF YOU HAVE ANY IDEAS ON HOW TO FIX ANY BUGS PLEASE LET ME KNOW!

+TO USE THESE FUNCTIONS:

+	It would be helpful to change main.py's name to like vhw.py or something
+	then:
+	from vhw import *

 DEFAULT COMPUTER SYSTEM:

 	Welcome to the default "computer"!
 This can be runned by just